polterguy/phosphorusfive/plugins/p5.web/README.md

       innerValue:bar1
     literal:bar2
       innerValue:bar2
-get-parent-widget:x:/../0/**/literal?value
+p5.web.widgets.get-parent:x:/../0/**/literal?value
 ```

-The above code, uses an expression leading to each value of each *[literal]* node within the *[widgets]* part of the *[create-container-widget]*
+The above code, uses an expression leading to each value of each *[literal]* node within the *[widgets]* part of the *[p5.web.widgets.create-container]*
 invocation.
 This means that it will return the parent widget for both the "bar1" widget and the "bar2" widget, which happens to be the same.
 The output should look something like this, showing the type of widget as the name, and the ID of the parent widget as its value.

 ```
 /* ... rest of code ... */
-get-parent-widget
+p5.web.widgets.get-parent
   bar1
     container:foo
   bar2
     container:foo
 ```

-Notice how *[get-parent-widget]* optionally can take an expression as its argument.
+Notice how *[p5.web.widgets.get-parent]* optionally can take an expression as its argument.
 This means we have to return an additional "layer" before returning
 the actual parent widget(s), since we need to return "parent widget to which widget" to the caller.
 If we had simply returned the parent as the first
-node of *[get-parent-widget]*, we wouldn't know who this was a parent to, since we can supply multiple widgets as arguments.
+node of *[p5.web.widgets.get-parent]*, we wouldn't know who this was a parent to, since we can supply multiple widgets as arguments.
 This is a general pattern
 for many of the widget retrieval events.

-#### [get-children-widgets]
+#### [p5.web.widgets.get-children]

 Returns the children widgets of one or more specified widget(s).
 Example below.

 ```
-create-container-widget:foo
+p5.web.widgets.create-container:foo
   parent:content
   position:0
   widgets